The Bankrate promise

 The allure, of course, is the convenience mobile banking offers: Consumers tote their smartphones virtually everywhere, so a mobile banking app can help them quickly take care of a range of financial needs whenever they wish.
-It’s essentially a bank in your pocket or purse.
+It’s essentially a bank in your pocket.

 Mobile banking apps can warn you when you spend more than you have in your account, automatically move money into savings on your payday and let you set controls on your cards to restrict spending.
 Banking apps can also make it easy to send money to friends and to reach a customer service representative with the tap of a button.